• Project

 • Worker

-Daryl and Jen Hoover
+Daryl & Jen Hoover

 Daryl and Jen serve in Costa Rica with their four children, supporting the local discipleship network VidaNet.
 They serve on the leadership team of VidaNet and give leadership to the daily operations at Casa VidaNet.
 Daryl assists with organizing finances and administrative responsibilities for VidaNet.
 The programs of VidaNet provide long- and short-term discipleship and leadership training for young people from Central and North America.
 Jen serves as hospitality coordinator for VidaNet, planning and preparing for individuals and groups who stay at Casa VidaNet.
 Jen also serves as a counselor for El Nido, VidaNet’s crisis pregnancy center which provides support and resources for mothers and children in crisis.